hs-esslingen-it-security/hses-GeNESIS/README.md

                         Breaks the generation process after the specified generation step.
   -l LABEL, --label LABEL
                         defines the name of the created output folder, where GeNESIS saves all output files.
+  -rp {rstp,frer}, --resilience_protocol {rstp,frer}
+                        Configures the resilience protocol used in generated simulation files.
+Default is RSTP.
 ```

 The optional arguments of GeNESIS can be grouped into two different categories: